Last Updated on December 21, 2021 by Jim Ferri

 Good Shopping On Our Weekend Getaway to Vermont

-Other exciting attractions in Woodstock and the surrounding area were the varied shops and antique stores.
-Of course, there were the usual “junk shops,” which advertised themselves as selling “collectibles,” but also some excellent antique shops with furniture, art, and knickknacks.
-Woodstock was started as an art colony and still has a good collection of artists who exhibit at local art galleries.
+The varied shops and antique stores were other exciting attractions in Woodstock and the surrounding area.
+Then, there were the usual “junk shops,” which advertised themselves as selling “collectibles,” and some excellent antique shops with furniture, art, and knickknacks.

-Since serious shopping can work up an appetite on a weekend getaway, thankfully, there were plenty of restaurants in Woodstock.
-They ranged from an Asian fusion restaurant to a new and supposedly excellent Caribbean restaurant, as well as many local New England eateries – to keep us busy in the evening.
-Since both my husband and I are fans of tasting local foods, we opted for three New England-style restaurants.
+They ranged from an Asian fusion restaurant to a new and supposedly excellent Caribbean restaurant and many local New England eateries to keep us busy in the evening.
+Since my husband and I are fans of tasting local foods, we opted for three New England-style restaurants.

-The first, the Prince and the Pauper, was located on a side alley, always a good sign, and was decorated with lots of wood, ceiling beams, and pew-like high-back benches, which gave us additional privacy.
-Each of us chose smoked-duck ravioli and lamb Wellington, both of which were delicious.
-Our waitress, who had the right combination of spunk and attentiveness, added a dollop of fun to the evening.
+The first, the Prince and the Pauper was located on a side alley, which is always a good sign.
+It was also decorated with lots of wood, ceiling beams, and pew-like high-back benches, which gave us additional privacy.
+Each of us chose smoked-duck ravioli and lamb Wellington, which were delicious.

 Dinner in a Factory

-I found it interesting that anyone would have a restaurant located in a factory on the lower level, but it worked.
-The building, a beautiful warehouse-style structure with old wood floors and beams, was bought by Pearce about 25 years ago, and today is filled with light wood furniture which sets off the glass and other tableware.
+I found it interesting that anyone would have a restaurant located in a factory on the lower level.
+But it worked.
+The building, a beautiful warehouse-style structure with old wood floors and beams, was bought by Pearce about 25 years ago, and today is filled with light wood furniture, which sets off the glass and other tableware.

 For me, though, it was our three breakfasts, sitting by the fireplace in that comfortable room, with Evelyn sharing her secret formulae for those never-to-be-forgotten pancakes and waffles…a perfect weekend getaway to Vermont.